rishikesh

 Since its inception in 1948, Sivananda Ashram has been running three batches, every year, wherein they train a selected 40 students from across India.
 The training is given irrespective of their religion and professional background.
 The only condition is, however, they should be men of Indian origin, aged between 20 and 65 years old.

-For a period of two months, you stay in The Yoga Vedanta Forest Academy inside the Sivananda Ashram premise and follow a strict schedule, that starts as early as 4 in the morning.
+For two months, you stay in The Yoga Vedanta Forest Academy inside the Sivananda Ashram premise and follow a strict schedule, that starts as early as 4 in the morning.

 Speaking of the routine, the students wake up at 4 in the morning, followed by a daily one-hour meditation class at 5 am.
 Throughout the day, the students are bound to attend various lectures learning about Indian scriptures like Bhagwat Gita and Upanishads.
 Other than that, they learn about Indian and Western philosophy and study what the many great philosophers like Aristotle and Adi Shankara once said and preached.

 The aim of the course is not merely academic equipment of Yoga and Vedanta knowledge but a complete transformation of the way we think and perceive life.
-For a period of two months, the ashram life teaches about discipline and persistence, while integrating our personality in a way that we succeed.
+For two months, the ashram life teaches about discipline and persistence, while integrating our personality in a way that we succeed.

 Imagine it like a 20th-century gurukul where students learn about order and discipline — something more useful than any college degree today.